-Costs and
+osts and

-Co mmissions e expenses Term
+2022 Com nmissions exp oenses Term

 Commercial loans

 Commercial activity \$ 59 31 3 years

 Financial entities 3 - 1 year

 \$ 62 31

 Transaction costs and expenses include those incurred in favor of commission agents for the placement of said loans, as well as the payroll of the personnel involved in the loan process, as well as those related to credit evaluation systems.
-The costs and expenses for the granting loans accrued in the year ended December 31, 2022 amounted to \$31.
+The costs and expenses for the granting loans accrued in the years ended December 31, 2023 and 2022 amounted to \$30 and \$31, respectively.

-Loan portfolio recoveries previously written off or eliminated, recognized in profit or loss, amounted to \$2.
+Loan portfolio recoveries previously written off or eliminated, recognized in profit or loss in 2023 and 2022, amounted to \$13 and \$2, respectively.

-Breakdown and analysis of the stage 3 credit risk portfolio
+c) Breakdown and analysis of the stage 3 credit risk portfolio

-The stage 3 credit risk portfolio as of December 31, 2022 is shown as follows:
+The stage 3 credit risk portfolio as of December 31, 2023 and 2022 is shown as follows: